cert-manager/istio-csr/deploy/charts/istio-csr/README.md

 > 2048
 > ```

-Parameter for istiod certificate key.
+Parameter for the istiod certificate key.
 For RSA, must be a number of bits >= 2048.
 For ECDSA, can only be 256 or 384, corresponding to P-256 and P-384 respectively.
 #### **app.tls.istiodAdditionalDNSNames** ~ `array`
 > Default value:
 > ```yaml